SHAHCoinvip/shahcoin/README.md

 ## 🙌 Contribute

-SHAHCOIN is open-source and community-powered.
-Contributions are welcome across protocol, wallet UI, smart contract infrastructure, and SDKs.
+SHAHCOIN is fully open-source and welcomes contributions across protocol, wallet UI, SDKs, and DeFi layers.

 To get started: